Zum Inhalt springen

 Prof. Dr. Axel Bruns (Queensland University of Technology, Brisbane, Australia): Revisiting 'the' Public Sphere and Its Algorithmically Shaped Publics

-Bio Axel Bruns ist Laureate Fellow und Professor am Digital Media Research Centre der Queensland University of Technology in Brisbane, Australien sowie Chief Investigator des ARC Centre of Excellence for Automated Decision-Making and Society.
-Zu seinen Büchern zählen Are Filter Bubbles Real?
-(2019) und Gatewatching and News Curation: Journalism, Social Media, and the Public Sphere (…)
+Bio Axel Bruns is an Australian Laureate Fellow and Professor in the Digital Media Research Centre at Queensland University of Technology in Brisbane, Australia, and a Chief Investigator in the ARC Centre of Excellence for Automated Decision-Making and Society.
+His books include Are Filter Bubbles Real?
+(2019) and Gatewatching and News Curation: Journalism, Social Media, (…)

 Event